opensearch-project/documentation-website/_api-reference/document-apis/bulk.md

 timeout | Time | How long to wait for the request to return.
 Default `1m`. type | String | (Deprecated) The default document type for documents that don't specify a type.
 Default is `_doc`.
 We highly recommend ignoring this parameter and using a type of `_doc` for all indexes. wait_for_active_shards | String | Specifies the number of active shards that must be available before OpenSearch processes the bulk request.
 Default is 1 (only the primary shard).
 Set to `all` or a positive integer.
 Values greater than 1 require replicas.
-For example, if you specify a value of 3, the index must have two replicas distributed across two additional nodes for the request to succeed. batch_size | Integer | Specifies the number of documents to be batched and sent to ingest pipeline to process together.
-Default is 1 (docs are ingested by ingest pipeline one by one).
-If the bulk request doesn't explicitly set ingest pipeline or the index doesn't have a default ingest pipeline, this parameter will be ignored.
+For example, if you specify a value of 3, the index must have two replicas distributed across two additional nodes for the request to succeed. batch_size | Integer | Specifies the number of documents to be batched and sent to an ingest pipeline to be processed together.
+Default is `1` (documents are ingested by an ingest pipeline one by one).
+If the bulk request doesn't explicitly specify an ingest pipeline or the index doesn't have a default ingest pipeline, this parameter is ignored.
 Only documents with `create`, `index`, and `update` actions can be grouped into batches.
 {% comment %}_source | List | asdf
 _source_excludes | list | asdf
 _source_includes | list | asdf{% endcomment %}